 Program overview

-The Master of Science in Physics program at Lakehead University is structured to provide a comprehensive education in physics over a two-year period.
+The Master of Science in Physics program at Lakehead University is structured to provide a robust educational experience over a two-year period.
 Key features of the program include:

 • Combination of core courses and special topics courses tailored to students' research interests.

-This structure ensures that students not only gain theoretical knowledge but also practical skills that are essential for their future careers.
+This structure ensures that students not only gain theoretical knowledge but also practical skills that are essential in the field of physics.

 Featured Experiences

-• Opportunity to engage in research collaborations with medical physics professionals at the Regional Cancer Centre.
+• Research opportunities in collaboration with medical physics professionals at the Regional Cancer Centre.

 Career Options